Popular Matchings in Complete Graphs: Introduction

 \begin{definition} Let $M$ be any matching in $G$. $M$ is {\em popular} if $\phi(M,M') \ge \phi(M',M)$ for every matching $M'$ in $G$. \end{definition}

 Suppose an election is held between $M$ and $M'$ where each vertex casts a vote for the matching that it prefers.
 So $\phi(M,M')$ (similarly, $\phi(M',M)$) is the number of votes for $M$ (resp., $M'$).
 A popular matching $M$ never loses an election to another matching $M'$ since $\phi(M,M') \ge \phi(M',M)$: thus it is a weak {\em Condorcet winner}~\cite{Con85,wiki-condorcet} in the corresponding voting instance.
-So popularity can be regarded as a natural notion of ``global stability''.
+So popularity captures collective decision by the vertex set and it can be considered as a natural relaxation of stability.

 The notion of popularity was first introduced in bipartite graphs in 1975 by G\"ardenfors---popular matchings always exist in bipartite graphs since stable matchings always exist here~\cite{GS62} and every stable matching is popular~\cite{Gar75}.
 The proof that every stable matching is popular holds in non-bipartite graphs as well~\cite{Chu00}; in fact, it is easy to show that every stable matching is a min-size popular matching~\cite{HK11}.
-Relaxing the constraint of stability to popularity allows us to find globally stable matchings that may exist in instances that do not admit stable matchings; moreover, even when stable matchings exist, there may be popular matchings that achieve more ``social good'' (such as larger size) in many applications.
+Relaxing the constraint of stability to popularity allows us to find feasible matchings that may exist in instances that do not admit stable matchings; moreover, even when stable matchings exist, there may be popular matchings that achieve more ``social good'' (such as larger size), which might be relevant in many applications.

 Observe that the instance in Fig.~\ref{fig:nosm} has two popular matchings: $M_1 = \{(d_0,d_1),(d_2,d_3)\}$ and $M_2 = \{(d_0,d_2),(d_1,d_3)\}$.
 However as was the case with stable matchings, popular matchings also need not always exist in the given instance $G$.
+Just take, for example, the same instance as in Fig.~\ref{fig:nosm}, but without vertex~$d_0$.
+A complete graph $G$ on an even number of vertices that has no popular matching is also easy to describe: take {\em two} copies of this instance on 3 vertices, i.e., $d_1,d_2,d_3$ with preferences as given in Fig.~\ref{fig:nosm} (without vertex~$d_0$) and three more vertices $d'_1,d'_2,d'_3$ whose preferences are analogous to $d_1,d_2,d_3$, respectively.
+Since the instance has to be complete, add $d_1,d_2,d_3$ (similarly, $d'_1,d'_2,d'_3$) at the tail of preference lists of $d'_1,d'_2,d'_3$ (resp., $d_1,d_2,d_3$) in some arbitrary order.
+It is easy to check that this instance on 6 vertices has no popular matching.

 The {\em popular roommates problem} is to decide if $G$ admits a popular matching or not.
-When the graph is not complete, it is known that the popular roommates problem is NP-hard~\cite{FKPZ18,GMSZ18}.
-Here we are interested in the complexity of the popular matching problem when the input instance is complete.
+When the graph is not complete, it is known that the popular roommates problem is $\NP$-complete~\cite{FKPZ18,GMSZ18}.
+Here we are interested in the complexity of the popular roommates problem when the input instance is complete.